 The warrants are exercisable at an initial exercise price of \$2.49 per share until May 12, 2022, and may be exercised on a cashless basis for a lesser number of shares based upon prevailing market prices when exercised.
 The exercise price of the warrants is subject to anti-dilution and other adjustments, including stock splits, and in the event of certain fundamental transactions such as recapitalizations, mergers and other business combination transactions.
-In addition, the exercise price of the warrants will be reset, if a lower exercise price would result, (x) to the public offering price of the shares of common stock sold in this offering or (y) the Weighted Average Price (as defined) of the common stock on the first date on which none of the Notes are outstanding, whichever event first occurs.
+In addition, the exercise price of the warrants will be reset, (x) to the public offering price of the shares of common stock sold in a public offering of the Company's common stock, if lower than the exercise price then in effect, provided the Company receives gross process of at least \$3,000,000 from the sale of the shares of common stock sold in that offering, or (y) the Weighted Average Price (as defined in the 2018 Notes) of the common stock on the first date on which none of the 2018 Notes are outstanding, if lower than the exercise price then in effect, whichever event first occurs.

-Taglich Brothers, Inc. and another third party entity acted as placement agents in connection with the sale of the Bridge Notes and warrants for which they are to be paid a fee of \$191,155.
+The Company has paid or agreed to pay a fee of \$191,155 to Taglich Brothers, Inc. and another third party entity for acting as placement agents for with the sale of the May 2018 Notes and warrants.